 Having an Intervention for a Loved One

 If you’ve tried to talk to your friend or family member about their drug or alcohol use without any positive results, it’s time to schedule an intervention.
 Interventions are often a last resort for people who want to get help for the person they love.
-According to the Intervention 911 website, the intervention should be rehearsed, since the actual event will likely be emotionally intense, so it’s important for all present parties to know exactly what they’re going to say.
+The intervention should be rehearsed, since the actual event will likely be emotionally intense, so it’s important for all present parties to know exactly what they’re going to say.